 Our seasonal news updates summarise the latest childcare news plus which MindingKids resources have been added or revised so you can easily keep on track and up to date.

-The clocks have gone back, the nights are drawing in and the heating is on!
-Autumn is well and truly here!
+Wow!
+We are a whole month into 2018 already!
+We hope that you have settled well back into routine following the festive season and survived the recent cold snap.
+Brrrrr!
+It has been chilly!
 WELCOME to all our new visitors, and a huge THANK YOU to those who have recently purchased resources or signed up for Membership.
-We hope MindingKids is continuing to help with the hard work that you do.
+Whether you are new to childcare or have years of experience, we hope that MindingKids can help you with the wonderful work that you do!

 In the North (Care Inspectorate)….

 New Early Learning and Childcare Skills Investment Plan

 Created in partnership with Skills Development Scotland (SDS), the Scottish Government, the Care Inspectorate, Early Years Scotland, the Care and Learning Alliance, the Scottish Childminding Association and a number of other sector-led organisations, the new national Early Learning and Childcare Skills Investment Plan aims to attract a more diverse workforce in order to meet future demand.
 To accommodate the expansion of funded childcare from 600 to 1140 hours by 2020, the Scottish Government estimates that a up to 11000 additional workers will be required across the sector.
 The focus of the Skills Investment Plan is therefore to promote early learning and childcare as a positive and rewarding career pathway, highlight the current profile and skills base of the sector and look at solutions that will help to attract a wider and more diverse range of high quality candidates.

 Read the New Early Learning and Childcare Skills Investment Plan here.